Joe Connelly (musician)

-He is the son of international quartet medalist Mike Connelly, baritone of "The Roaring 20's".
+He is the son of international quartet medalist Mike Connelly, baritone of The Roaring 20's.
 Joe directed the Southern Gateway chorus from 2008 until 2014.
-He is the director of Canadian Showtime Chorus in Ottawa, Ontario, since May 2018.
-He coaches men's and women's barbershop quartets and choruses around the world full-time, becoming one of the few barbershoppers who has managed to turn his hobby into a profession.
+He was the director of Canadian Showtime Chorus in Ottawa, Ontario, from May 2018 to April 2023.
+He coaches men's and women's barbershop quartets and choruses around the world full-time, having become one of the few barbershoppers who has turned his hobby into a profession.
 He currently performs around the world with his quartet, Old School, which took the silver medal in international competition in 2009 and 2010, before winning the gold in 2011.

+In 2022, Connelly was one of three individuals inducted into the Barbershop Harmony Society's Hall of Fame.